The life and death of Dean Reed….

 Six weeks later he was found dead in Lake Zeuten on the southern side of East Berlin.
 Mystery still surrounds his death to this day, the East German authorities declared it a tragic accident, his closest friends believed it was suicide whilst his family declared it murder.
 A suicide note was found in his car in which he wrote of his depression following the collapse of his third marriage and an apology to Erich Honecker for any subsequent embarrassment his death might cause the East German government.

 There is no doubt that towards the end of his life Reed had become homesick and disillusioned with his life in the GDR.
 Artistically he was left wanting, his audience had grown up, become bored of Eat German life, revolutionary rhetoric and wanted something better.
 Reed’s films were poor and there were no signs that the quality was about to improve.
 He fought often with Renate, particularly over access to his child with Wiebke Dorndeck and Renate’s unwillingness to move to America where her own acting career would have collapsed.
 The 60 Minutes interview confirmed his worst fears, he wasn’t welcome in America.
 In the interview he expressed a desire to run for senator in Colorado to the great amusement of the watching public.
 In an earlier radio interview he was kicked off air for his comments but what he said about Reagan’s Star Wars policy on 60 Minutes was, in my opinion, fair.
-His problem was that America was not ready for anyone associated with the Eastern Bloc telling them of his desire to se a Socialist Democratic party in government.
+His problem was that America was not ready for anyone associated with the Eastern Bloc telling them of his desire to see a Socialist Democratic party in government.
 Here then was a man whose artistic career was spiralling in East Germany with no hope of an audience outside of the Iron Curtain and no hope of a return to his native America and political voice.

-He spoke of his desire to return to frontline revolution in Nicaragua but few believed him, following a heated argument with Renate he tried to slash his wrists but failed.
+He spoke of wanting to return to frontline revolution in Nicaragua but few believed him, following a heated argument with Renate he tried to slash his wrists but failed.
 Another argument ensued and he left her, taking his scripts and a toilet bag.
 His suicide note was found in his scripts.

 Dean Reed 1938-1986